Above: L-R, Theodore Roosevelt, Elliot Roosevelt, Maud Elliott,

 When the car approached Gray it was called to the Colonel’s attention that two years ago when he visited Maine a little girl at the Gray station threw him a bouquet of sweet peas.
 The little girl whose name he did not learn, was in her mother’s arms.
 When the Colonel took the bouquet and threw a kiss at her, the little miss burst into tears.
 The Colonel remembered the incident and when the car pulled into the Gray station he was at the rear end.
 Waving his hat.

 He asked: Where is the little girl who gave me the bouquet of sweet peas two years ago?
 Is she here?
 I would like to see her”.
-She evidently was not there, but there were many others who waved and cheered as the car moved slowly through the station.
+She evidently was not there, but, many others waved and cheered as the car moved slowly through the station.

 Col. Roosevelt also stepped to the rear of the car and waved coming through New Gloucester and again as the car came through the suburbs of Auburn.